rohsak5649/rohsak5649/README.md

 I'm a computer engineering graduate with a growing interest in the FinTech domain.
 Currently based in Pune, Maharashtra, I enjoy solving real-world problems using modern technologies and working on scalable and impactful software solutions.
 My focus areas include backend development, databases, APIs, and system design, all tailored toward the FinTech industry.

-### My Projects 🚀

-#### Agricultural Management System
-A web-based platform developed using PHP and XAMPP to streamline and digitize agricultural processes.
-- **Skills**: JavaScript, HTML, CSS, PHP, XAMPP

-#### Student Helping Application
-An app designed to assist engineering students in navigating new environments by offering information about essential nearby services like hostels, messes, hospitals, and transport stations.
-- **Skills**: Firebase, UX Design, Problem Solving

 #### FinTech Learning & Practice (Ongoing)
 Exploring the core principles of FinTech, including:
 - **Digital Payments**